 By- Step Instructions: Contract Review and Approval Process with the Office of General Counsel”.

 For any questions regarding indemnifications and insurance, please contact Risk Management at [email protected].

 What is a worker classification form?

-A contractor has requested proof of the university’s sales tax exempt status, where do I get this?
+A contractor has requested proof of the university’s sales tax exempt status.
+Where do I get that proof?